ForkAwesome/Fork-Awesome/README.md

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/FortAwesome/Font-Awesome/blob/master/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/ForkAwesome/Fork-Awesome/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

 ## Versioning

-Font Awesome will be maintained under the Semantic Versioning guidelines as much as possible.
+Fork Awesome will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`